kotamine/piecemealR/docs/01-Introduction.md

 <img src="01-Introduction_files/figure-html/unnamed-chunk-22-1.png" width="672" />

 Along the horizontal axis, we can see how the number of flights is distributed across date-hours.
 Some days are busy, and some hours busier still.
-It appears that there are two clusters in the number of lights, showing very slow date-hours (e.g., less than 10 flights flying out of New York city per hour) and normal date-hours (e.g., about 50 to 70 flights per hour).
-We could guess that the delays in the slow hours be caused by bad weather.
+It appears that there are two clusters in the number of flights, showing very slow date-hours (e.g., less than 10 flights flying out of New York city per hour) and normal date-hours (e.g., about 50 to 70 flights per hour).
+We could guess that the delays in the slow hours are caused by bad weather.
 On the other hand, we may wonder if the excess delays in the normal hours, compared to the slow hours, are caused by congestion at the airports.
 To see this, let's fit a curve that captures the relationships between `n_obs` and `dep_delay`.
 Our hypothesis is that the delay would become more likely and longer as the number of flights increases.

 ```r